-.
+bg.
 Routine Vendor Inspection.
 Inspections performed to verify effective implementation of a facility’s QA program used to furnish basic components to the nuclear industry.

-.
+bh.
 Safety Evaluation Report.
 The safety evaluation report (SER) provides the technical, safety, and legal basis for the NRC’s disposition of a license request (i.e., COL, early site permit, and design certification) or license amendment request.

-.
+bi.
 Safety-related structures, systems and components (SSC).
 Those structures, systems and components that are relied upon to remain functional during and following design basis events to assure:

 1. The integrity of the reactor coolant pressure boundary